 Fun Fact: In 2015, Kathleen competed in the international world cup for social enterprise in Johannesburg, South Africa.

 Kathleen previously held the role of Director of Social Enterprise Development at the Centre for Innovative Social Enterprise Development.
-She was also President of Enactus at the University of Ottawa, a former board member at Causeway Work Centre, and is a current member of the United Way Ottawa Board of Directors.
+She was also President of Enactus at the University of Ottawa, a former board member at Causeway Work Centre, and is a current member of the United Way East Ontario Board of Directors.

 David Glick-Stal works actively with office users in urban Ottawa to help them navigate the office leasing process.
 He works at CBRE, the world’s largest commercial real estate services and investment firm.
 David holds a Bachelor of Arts in Political Science from the University of Victoria and a Masters of Business Administration from Telfer, University of Ottawa.

 In addition to his work with the GenNext Advisory Cabinet, he currently serves on the Jewish Community Centre of Ottawa’s Board of Directors, United Way East Ontario’s Community Impact Cabinet, and the Ottawa Regional Cancer Foundation’s Champions Cabinet.